Warthog Systems LabAnalyst X

 data analysis software for Mac OS X

-using LabAnalyst downloads
+downloads

-LabAnalyst X is a physiology-oriented but general-purpose data reduction and analysis program for Macintosh computers.
-It contains many display, transformation, and manipulation procedures, along with specialized operations for working with respirometry data.
-LabAnalyst X works best with a color screen (but if forced, will function with older gray-scale and monochrome monitors).
-Minimum screen resolution is 640 by 480 pixels, but the number of channels is limited to 14 unless at least 600 vertical pixels are available.
-It's much happier with 1024 X 768 resolution or better.
-LabAnalyst X is a Universal application that runs natively on both PowerPC and Intel Macs.
-It has been tested on OS X versions through 10.7.1 ('Lion').
+LabAnalyst X is a physiology-oriented but general-purpose data management and analysis program for Macintosh computers.
+It contains many display, transformation, and manipulation procedures, along with specialized operations for respirometryLabAnalyst X is a Universal application that runs natively on both PowerPC and Intel Macs.
+It has been tested on OS X versions through 10.8 ('Mountain Lion') and also seems to work well with 10.9 ('Mavericks') -- although there has not been time for extensive testing with the latter.

-• Data manipulations include integration, differentiation, nearest-neighbor smoothing, lag correction, spike and reference removal, baseline correction, gas exchange calculations, and a variety of mathematical transformations and conversions.
+• Data manipulations include integration, differentiation, smoothing, lag correction, spike and reference removal, baseline correction, gas exchange calculations, and a variety of mathematical transformations and conversions.

-These instructions begin with basic suggestions for getting started with the program.
-Subsequently, entries are arranged according to the LabAnalyst X menus: FILE, EDIT, (standard operations and respirometry), ANALYZE, VIEW, SCRIPTS, and SPECIAL.
-Descriptions of the main Warthog Systems File Formats are also available.
+These instructions begin with a description of how to get started with the program.
+Subsequently, entries are arranged according to the LabAnalyst X menus:

 Numerical Resolution, data types, file formats